susumuota/kaggleenv/README.md

 Setup Kaggle API credentials.
 See details [here](https://github.com/Kaggle/kaggle-api#api-credentials).

-Open terminal **on your local machine** and copy `~/.kaggle/kaggle.json` to current directory (so that it can be accessed from the container at `/tmp/working/kaggle.json`)
+- Open terminal **on your local machine** and copy `~/.kaggle/kaggle.json` to current directory (so that it can be accessed from the container at `/tmp/working/kaggle.json`)

 ```sh
 % cp -p ~/.kaggle/kaggle.json .
 ```

-Create a code cell on the Notebook and type
+- Create a code cell on the Notebook and confirm `/tmp/working/kaggle.json` on the container.

 ```sh
 !ls -l /tmp/working/kaggle.json
 -rw------- 1 root root 65 Mar 22 07:59 /tmp/working/kaggle.json
 ```

-Copy it to `~/.kaggle` directory on the container.
+- Copy it to `~/.kaggle` directory on the container.

 ```sh
 !cp -p /tmp/working/kaggle.json ~/.kaggle/
 ```

-Remove `kaggle.json` on the current directory **on your local machine**.
+- Remove `kaggle.json` on the current directory **on your local machine**.

 ```sh
 % rm -i kaggle.json
 ```

-Try `kaggle` command on the Notebook.
+- Try `kaggle` command on the Notebook.

 ```sh
 !kaggle competitions list
 ```

-Done!

 ## Run `docker-compose down`